Biologist Resume Examples

 - Use action verbs to convey proactivity and accomplishments.

-- Showcase your passion for biology and continuous learning.
+- Surface your passion for biology and continuous learning.

 - Use vague statements that could apply to any applicant.